gmlove/openshift-workshop/README.md

 - Change deployment config and add environment parameters

-  `oc edit dc/nodejs-ex`  and add the following lines:
+  Go to web console edit DeployConfig or use command `oc edit dc/nodejs-ex`  and add the following lines:

   ```yaml
           env: